AmeerulH/anime-explorer/README.md

 - `npm run preview` – preview the production build
 - `npm run test` – run Vitest (jsdom)
 - `npm run test:coverage` – if configured, run coverage via Vitest

+## Thought process

+- Start with the API: I first wired simple fetch calls to the Jikan endpoints to prove data flow, then built the Home page list around that data.
+- Add depth with details: After listing, I created the detail page to validate navigation and richer data rendering.
+- State with familiarity: I chose Zustand for storing/persisting data because I use it at work and it keeps the global state small and predictable.
+- Hooks for data flow: Custom hooks (`useAnimeList`, `useAnimeDetail`, `useAnimeGenres`) encapsulate fetch logic, keep components lean, encourage reuse, make testing easier, and isolate side effects from UI concerns—a pattern I also follow at work.
+- Refinements: Barrel imports for cleaner paths, path aliases for clarity, then layered on tests (store, API, components, pages) to lock behavior.

 ## Tech stack and architecture decisions